-You have probably come across many names for cannabis, including marijuana, hemp, pot, grass and hash.
-Cannabis has been used by people for thousands of years, both medicinally and recreationally.
+You have probably heard many names for cannabis, including marijuana, hemp, pot, grass and hash.
+Cannabis has been used both medicinally and recreationally for thousands of years.

-The cannabis plant produces a resin that contains various substances.
+The cannabis plant produces a resin that contains different substances.
 Some of these may have medicinal value.
-These substances are known as cannabinoids.
+These substances are called cannabinoids.

-- delta-9-tetrahydrocannabidiol (THC) – it is illegal to use this substance in the UK
+- delta-9-tetrahydrocannabidiol (THC) – it is illegal to use this in the UK

 - cannabidiol (CBD) – this is legal in the UK.